The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 DAY ONE.

-Romanian orphanage studies proved that babies who miss early sensory input develop permanent neurological changes.
-Research shows that newborns who get tummy time in the first 72 hours:
+Now, Romanian orphanage studies proved that babies who miss early sensory input develop measurable neurological differences.
+And the same Pediatrics review found that newborns who get tummy time in the first 72 hours:

 • Develop 43% stronger neck control by 1 month